 “Before our upgrades, homes were not as energy efficient as they should have been and residents were daunted by complicated internal wall insulation.
 Plus, they did not want builders in their homes for weeks or expensive loans.
 Our solution overcame all of their concerns and made the whole process manageable,” said Sébastien Delpont, manager of the market development team in France.

-To reach the goal of a convenient energy efficiency upgrade, E=0 & Transition Zero first sends a team of experts who come and take a 3D scan of the building to record its dimensions.
-Back in their offices, they design a new, prefabricated house facade, a new insulated roof equipped with solar panels, insulated walls and new smart heating and cooling installations.
+To reach the goal of a convenient energy efficiency upgrade, a team of experts take a 3D scan of the building to record its dimensions.
+Back in their offices, they design a new, prefabricated insulated house facade, a new insulated roof equipped with solar panels and new smart heating and cooling systems.

 “We want the customer experience to be great.
 The meticulous planning and offsite manufacturing minimises the time of contractors onsite, residents can remain in place and major works are completed within 1 to 2 weeks,” said Delpont.

-Residents are consulted on the design of the upgrades and, once work is completed, they immediately benefit from a total home comfort upgrade, while continuing to pay a similar monthly bill.
-The refurbishment delivers a consistent temperature of 21°C in the home’s main living area, at least 140 litres of hot water per day, a comfortable home that is neither stuffy, noisy, nor prone to overheating – all at much lower energy costs.
+Residents are involved in the design of the upgrades and, once work is completed, they immediately benefit from a total home comfort upgrade, while continuing to pay a similar monthly bill.
+The refurbishment delivers a consistent temperature of 21°C in the home’s main living area, at least 140 litres of hot water per day, a comfortable home that is neither stuffy, noisy, nor prone to overheating – all at much lower total cost of ownership.
 Once a home has been retrofitted, its high levels of energy performance are guaranteed for 30 years.

 The project is designed to be replicable and scalable for the mass market across Europe.
-It aims to transform entire social housing neighbourhoods into desirable, net-zero energy zones with a long-term quality guarantee.
-In the future, the project also hopes to include private housing.
+It aims to transform entire housing neighbourhoods, into desirable, net-zero energy zones with a long-term quality guarantee.
+It started with social housing but in the future, the project also hopes to include private housing.

-The initial concept was born in the Netherlands, in The Hague and Rotterdam, where 4,500 homes have successfully been retrofitted to date.
-In addition to the 4,500 houses in the Netherlands, in France, 6,550 retrofits are planned, and in the UK 155 homes are set for a retrofit.
+The initial concept was born in the Netherlands, where 4,500 homes have successfully been retrofitted to date.
+In addition to the 4,500 houses delivered in the Netherlands, in France 6,550 retrofits are planned, and in the UK 155 homes are set for a retrofit.